An Interactive Greedy Approach to Group Sparsity in High Dimensions: Simulation

-The results of Case 1 in Table~\ref{tab:sim1} and Figure~\ref{fig:least_square} showed that IGA and IGA-$\lambda$ performed very competitively compared to FoBa and the group lasso in coefficient estimation, which is not surprising given that FoBa does not take advantage of the benefits of group sparsity, and the group lasso has more estimation bias for relatively large coefficients.
+The results of Case 1 in Table~\ref{tab:sim1} and Figure~\ref{fig:least_square} showed that IGA and IGA-$\lambda$ performs very competitively compared to FoBa and the group Lasso in coefficient estimation, which is not surprising given that FoBa does not take advantage of the benefits of group sparsity, and the group Lasso has more estimation bias for relatively large coefficients.
 With help from the expert priority list, IGA-$\lambda$ performed the best in this example.
-In group selection performance, the group lasso showed the tendency to have larger number of incorrectly selected groups $\abs{\hat G\backslash \bar G}$ than that of IGA.
+In group selection performance, the group Lasso showed the tendency to have larger number of incorrectly selected groups $\abs{\hat G\backslash \bar G}$ than that of IGA.

-The results of Case 2 in Table~\ref{tab:sim2} and Figure~\ref{fig:logistic} also showed that IGA and IGA-$\lambda$ gave largely satisfactory performance compared to FoBa and the group lasso.
-Interestingly, by comparing the two different signal strength choices (upper panel vs. lower panel in Figure~\ref{fig:logistic}), we observed that the relative difference between IGA (or IGA-$\lambda$) and the group lasso in estimation error appeared to widen as we increased the signal strength $\beta$ from 0.4 to 1.
-This observation matched our expectation that IGA can become more favorable to the group lasso when there are more feature groups with relatively strong signals (that is, $\norm{\w_g^*}>\Omega(\sqrt{ {q+\log (m)\over n}})$).
+The results of Case 2 in Table~\ref{tab:sim2} and Figure~\ref{fig:logistic} also showed that IGA and IGA-$\lambda$ give largely satisfactory performance compared to FoBa and the group Lasso.
+Interestingly, by comparing the two different signal strength choices (upper panel vs. lower panel in Figure~\ref{fig:logistic}), we observed that the relative difference between IGA (or IGA-$\lambda$) and the group Lasso in estimation error appears to widen as we increased the signal strength $\beta$ from 0.4 to 1.
+This observation matched our expectation that IGA can become more favorable to the group Lasso when there are more feature groups with relatively strong signals (that is, $\norm{\w_g^*}>\Omega{\left(\sqrt{ {q+\log (m)\over n}}\right)}$).
 In addition, when $\beta=0.4$, besides improving the coefficient estimation, IGA-$\lambda$ selected more relevant groups than IGA in $\abs{\hat G\cap\bar G}$ at a relatively small expense of $\abs{\hat G\backslash \bar G}$.
-Like in Case 1, the group lasso selected more irrelevant groups than IGA and IGA-$\lambda$.
-The widened estimation error difference between IGA (or IGA-$\lambda$) and the group lasso with increased signal strength were similarly observed in Case 1 under smaller sample size $n=200$ (its detailed numerical results are thus left to Table~\ref{tab:sim1_200} of Supplement~\ref{subsec:addnum} for brevity).
+Like in Case 1, the group Lasso selected more irrelevant groups than IGA and IGA-$\lambda$.
+The widened estimation error difference between IGA (or IGA-$\lambda$) and the group Lasso with increased signal strength were similarly observed in Case 1 under a sample size of $n=200$.
+Its detailed numerical results are summarized in Table~\ref{tab:sim1_200}.